 Electro/Mechanical Fabrication Technician Certificate

 This certificate program is similar to the electro/mechanical fabrication technician program but focuses more on engineering principles.
-The 24-unit curriculum includes courses in AutoCAD applications, engineering drafting and basic design, electronic drawing, advanced engineering drawing, electro-mechanical packaging, and engineering documentation.
+The 21-unit curriculum includes courses in AutoCAD applications, engineering drafting and basic design, CAD soldworks, and AUTOCAD design.

 Los Angeles Valley College